”In Carniola he grew up and bred his bees, in Vienna he wrote and taught the noble ones”.

-The most important contributions towards development of beekeeping provided by Anton Janša: changing the size and shape of hives to a form where they can be stacked together like blocks in order to enable moving more hives to various pastures.
-His beekeeping methods were based on the old knowledge from his father’s homeland- he introduced the authentic Slovenian bee– APIS MELIFERA CARNICA to the rest of the world, invented couple of handy beekeeping tools and was the first to discover the role and importance of drones in the hive (Janša rejected the belief that the male bees are water carriers and assumed that the queen-bee is fertilized mid-air by drones).
-All new discovers by Anton Janša were later confirmed by the science.
+The most important contributions towards development of beekeeping provided by Anton Janša: changing the size and shape of hives to a form where they can be stacked together like blocks in order to enable hives to be more easily moved to various pastures.
+His beekeeping methods were based on knowledge from his father’s homeland- he introduced the authentic Slovenian bee– APIS MELIFERA CARNICA to the rest of the world; he invented couple of handy beekeeping tools and was the first to discover the role and importance of drones in the hive (Janša rejected the belief that male bees are water carriers and assumed that the queen-bee is fertilized mid-air by drones).
+All these new discoveries made by Anton Janša were later confirmed by the science.

 In one of his books he noted: Bees are a type of fly, hardworking, created by God to provide man with all needed honey and wax.
 Amongst all God’s beings there are none so hard working and useful to man with so little attention needed for its keep as the bee.

 Anton Janša is considered the greatest Slovenian beekeeper.
 His birthday was on 20th May, and in 2017 this date was officially announced as World Bee Day.

 Read more on BeeOurGuest.

 Guided tour of the beehives and decorated beehive panels.
 Tickle your taste buds by tasting honey-wine at the beehives.